Thursday, February 11, 2010

 The Social Free Discourse of Opponents

 I have been engaged in a back and forth with Off the Derech in regards to my last post.
 I argued that the actions of the anti-Israel students at UC of Irvine are the rejection even of dialogue let alone peace.
 They are the charge that representatives of the State of Israel are satanic.
 This is not an enemy that you can ever hope to talk to.
 Furthermore, there is the implicit issue of intimidation.
-Those students are not only refusing to engage in the dialogue of a free society, they are holding the rest of society hostage.
+Those students are not only refusing to engage in the dialogue of a free society, but they are also holding the rest of society hostage.
 This makes them a threat not just to Israel, but to liberal society at large.
 OTD objected to my defining Israel as a Jewish State on the grounds that Judaism is a religion.
 Furthermore, he argued:

 I think your analysis of the students is extremely unfair.
 But calling them a threat to liberal society at large and butchering their argument by claiming they think Israel is "satanic" is a bit rich.
 You don't agree with them, but can't you show some respect?
 As some people like to say, "can't we all just get along?"
 From their perspective they're doing the right thing (as you are from yours) and don't they get to be judges by their own criteria, rather than their opponent's?

 Jews are both a religion and an ethnic group/culture.
 Israel was founded as a homeland for ethnic Jews.
 Germany also has had their own right of return laws used for ethnic Germans living in Eastern Europe.
 I see nothing racist in this.
 This does not preclude equal rights for non-ethnic German citizens of Germany.
 Yes, there is a religious component to Israel, which I personally oppose.
 I think Israel is a good example of the sort of trouble that even a well-meaning secular liberal state will get itself into if it does not have a firm separation between Church and State.